blindFS/blog-raw/_posts/2013-07-20-awesome-wm-gpu-temp-popup.md

 #### blingbling/popup.lua

-use the following to define a new popup with the name "cpusensors" and add gpu temp info to it
+Use the following to define a new popup with the name "cpusensors" and add gpu temp info to it

 {% highlight lua linenos %}
 local temppopup = nil